Skip to content

 Key Summary

-• SkyBox is set on the view (View3D) to render the background.
+• A SkyBox is set on a view (View3D) to render the background.

-• If realistic lighting is required, it's best to use an environment texture created via IBL.
+• If realistic lighting is required, it is best to use an environment texture created via IBL.

-• Use HDRTexture or CubeTexture if the goal is a simple background.
+• Use HDRTexture or CubeTexture for a simple background.

 Next Steps